tacoe/OP1GO/README.md

 * `cd op1go`
 * `sudo pip3 install pyusb` (the `sudo` is needed because the script itself needs root access)
 * `sudo nano /etc/rc.local`, then add a new line `sudo python3 /home/pi/op1go/op1go.py &` (towards the end, before the `exit` statement) and save
-* `sudo nano sudo vi /etc/netatalk/AppleVolumes.default` then add a new line `/op1go` at the end of the file and save
+* `sudo nano /etc/netatalk/AppleVolumes.default`, then add a new line `/op1go` at the end of the file and save
-* Unplug the Pi from your Mac.
+* Unplug the Pi from your Mac -- it's now ready for use.

 ## Usage

-*WARNING: This is not tested extensively, or even at all.
-Please don't count on this tool for anything serious.*
+*WARNING: This is not tested extensively.
+Don't count on this tool for anything serious.*

 While on vacation, and it's time to back up that OP-1 (when the tape is full, or both album sides used, when got some brilliant presets, whatever), plug your Pi Zero in a wallcharger (micro-USB port marked 'PWR'), and connect the OP-1 to it (micro-USB port marked 'USB').
 Wait for the green LED on the Pi to turn off for a while.
 Now set the OP-1 into disk mode (shift-COM, then 3).
 After a while the Pi's LED will blink and it will start copying.
 It'll blink a few times as it goes.
 When it's done (this will take a few minutes), the Pi will start blinking rapidly and evenly.
 This means it's done.
 You can now disconnect everything.
 Next time, just rinse and repeat.
 OP1GO will make a new backup folder every time.

 *If after a long time (>10 minutes) your Pi still isn't blinking rapidly, do NOT assume the backup was successful.*

-When you return home, open Finder, hit cmd-K and enter `afp://raspberrypi.local`, login with `raspberry` and `pi` or whatever you changed the password to, select the `op1go` share.
+When you return home, open Finder, hit cmd-K and enter `afp://raspberrypi.local`, login with `raspberry` and `pi` (or whatever you changed the password to), select the `op1go` share.
 Now you'll see your backups and you can copy them to your Mac.

 ## Misc